Guitar Chord Reference

 What notes are in the B minor chord?

-x24432 — barre at 2nd fret, ring finger 4th fret 4th string, pinky 4th fret 3rd string
+x24432 — barre at 2nd fret with index, ring on 4th fret D string, pinky on 4th fret G string.
+Mute low E.

-What keys is the B minor chord in?
+What keys use the B minor chord?